muses-code-js/mentor-manual/_steps/level0/step1-rundown.md

 Prior to the event, if you aren't already a member, you will be sent an invite to the Muses Code JS workspace on Slack.

-Along with the time you spend actually mentoring, we encourage you to introduce yourself on Slack and be an active and contributing member our online community by answering questions, posting resources and keeping in touch with your mentees.
+Along with the time you spend actually mentoring, we encourage you to introduce yourself on Slack and be an active and contributing member of our online community by answering questions, posting resources and keeping in touch with your mentees.

-If attendees aren't able to finish all the workshop content on the day (which is absolutely fine), we encourage them to keeping going and as a mentor, you are encouraged to continue helping them, if you are able to.
+If attendees aren't able to finish all the workshop content on the day (which is absolutely fine), we encourage them to keeping going and as a mentor, you are encouraged to continue helping them, if you're able to.

 ## Workshop Structure

-The structure of our workshops varies a bit from city to city, so your local organiser group will be able you to guide you through the details.
+The structure of our workshops vary a bit from city to city, so your local organiser group will be able you to guide you through the details.
 Usually there’s a pre-event meeting or info session where you can ask all your questions.

 Our workshops promote and provide a safe, fun learning environment for attendees to learn at their own pace, with mentors to assist as needed.

 Keep in mind that in many instances, attendees have little to no prior coding experience at all, have never opened a text editor, or even know what a text editor or GitHub is!
 So please be patient and proactive about checking in on our participants as they progress through the day.

-At the start of the workshop, we'll give a brief introduction to JavaScript, then participants will be grouped in tables of 5-7. with 2-3 mentors assigned to them.
-They'll work through the prepared content entirely at their own pace; as a mentor, your job is to help and guide them - like a coding sherpa!
+At the start of the workshop, we'll give a brief introduction to JavaScript, then participants will be grouped in tables of 5-7, with 2-3 mentors assigned to them.
+They'll work through the prepared content at their own pace; as a mentor, your job is to help and guide them - like a coding sherpa!

 During Muses Code JS events, we use tutorials that have been written specifically for our workshops.
 You'll find them on our [GitHub](https://github.com/muses-code-js/).